jeffbski/wait-on/README.md

      once resources are available. ex: wait-on f1 && NEXT_CMD

-     resources types are defined by their prefix, if no prefix is present, the resource is assumed to be of type 'file'
+     resources types are defined by their prefix, if no prefix is present, the resource is assumed to be of type 'file'.
+Resources can also be provided in the config file.

      resource prefixes are: